Like their 3D printer counterparts, 3D pens utilize heat to extrude malleable plastic to form various shapes.

-Most 3D pens have (at minimum) a filament feeding slot, a heated tip, a button or squeezing area to command the extrusion process and a power input (or built-in battery).
+Most 3D printing pens have a filament feeding slot, a heated tip, a button or squeezing area to command the extrusion process and a power input (or built-in battery).
+Some 3D printer pens have a display screen so the user can monitor the temperature and settings.

 How does a 3D printer pen work?